VPVasP/VPVasP/README.md

         self.location ="Athens,Greece"
         def say_something(self):
         print("Thanks for checking my Github Profile!")
- I'm Vasilis, a Junior Programmer at Futura Games, I'm also a third-year Computer Programming and Game Development student at SAE Institute Athens.
-I am a passionate Software, Games, and Web Developer based in Athens, Greece.
+I am Vasilis, currently in my third and final year at SAE Institute Athens studying for a Bachelor of Science with Honors in Computer Programming and Game Development.
+I am a passionate Software, Games and Web Developer based in Athens, Greece.
+Throughout my studies, I've completed projects in professional work settings , within the college curriculum and independently demonstrating my versatility and passion for programming and development.
+From creating games and applications to developing web solutions.
+I've honored my skills in various programming languages, tools engines and  technologies.
 ## 🎓Education

-- Currently studying BSc (HONS) Computer Programming and Game Development at SAE Institute Athens.
+- Currently in my third and final year at SAE Institute Athens studying for a Bachelor of Science with Honors in Computer Programming and Game Development.

 ## 💻Skills